nik-neg/phonebook/README.md

 # Phonebook

+Phonebook is the result of a one-week full stack challenge, almost without prior experience with GraphQL.

-Phonebook is a contact management application that allows users to store and manage their contacts.
+It contains a contact management application that allows users to store and manage their contacts.

 ## Features
 * add, edit, and delete contacts
-* infinite scroll
 * upload and filter images
 * search for contacts
+* infinite scroll

 ## Implementation features
 * Frontend